 If you overwater your plant, it will turn yellow (sometimes with some brown spots on its edges) and eventually die.

-Ensure there are no standing water pools around the base of the plants or pots, which can lead to overwatering problems like root rot or stem decay.
+Ensure there are no standing water pools around the base of the plants or pots, which can lead to overwatering problems like rot or stem decay.

 If this doesn’t solve the problem, make sure that there are no standing pools around its base and ensure it is getting enough sun and ventilation.